um-acs/acs_docs/docs/pegasus/env/1-intro.rst

 Pegasus Environment Introduction
 ================================

-The Pegasus cluster is the University of Miami’s 350-node high-performance supercomputer, available to all University of Miami employees and students.
+The Pegasus cluster is the University of Miami’s 73-node high-performance supercomputer (and counting), available to all University of Miami employees and students.
 Pegasus resources such as hardware (login and compute nodes) and system software are shared by all users.